 - 7.6.2.
 Set the desired padding values.
 If the values are not the same, Mixed is displayed in the Padding field. - 7.7.
 Specify the Border Radius.
 When set to 0px, the border is displayed as a sharp corner.
 Setting to higher values makes the border more rounded. - 7.8.
 Specify the Margin of the actions. - 7.8.1.
-To define the Top, Right, Left, and Bottom margin values, click .
+To define the Top, Right, Left, and Bottom margin values, click

 - 7.8.2.
 Set the desired margin values.
 If the values are not the same, Mixed is displayed in the Margin field. - 8.
-Proceed to the Custom Styles tab to specify the custom styles of the theme.
+To define the default styles of the PDF's header and footer, click PDF on the Default Styles pane.
+The PDF Settings are displayed.